-Recommended level of study MSc
+Recommended study level MSc

 Semester Autumn

-Number of classes (lecture/practice/lab) 2/1/0 hours/week
+Number of classes (lecture/practice/lab) 2/ 1 /0 hours/week

-Course credit 4 credits
+ECTS credit value 4 credits

-Final evaluation Exam

-Responsible lecturer Dr. Juhász János
+Final evaluation Exam Responsible lecturer Dr. Juhász János

 The aim of the course is to understand the basics needed to understand and manage random fluctuations in natural phenomena.
 Introduction of the methodology of evaluation of research and measurement results.
 Acquire the knowledge needed to understand the scientific literature.